BP Makes Offshore Wind Debut, Partnering With Equinor in US Market

 The deal will see BP paying $1.1 billion for a 50 percent stake in Equinor’s Empire Wind project off New York and its Beacon Wind project off southern New England.

-The Empire Wind project, located in the region known as the New York Bight south of Long Island, already has a 816-megawatt contract with New York state, and can hold up to 2 gigawatts.
-The project is scheduled for completion in 2024 and will help to jump start New York's offshore wind supply chain.
+The Empire Wind project, located in the region known as the New York Bight south of Long Island, already has an 816-megawatt contract with New York state and can hold up to 2 gigawatts.
+The project is scheduled for completion in 2024 and will help to jump-start New York's offshore wind supply chain.

 The Beacon Wind zone, located south of Massachusetts and won in the most recent federal U.S. offshore wind lease auction, could host more than 2.4 gigawatts of capacity.
 That project is likely to still be going through permitting by the time Empire is delivering power to New York.